What’s the biggest problem of many great copywriters?

 What should be your ultimate goal is conversions.
 Great content makes people ask for more.
 They willingly contribute to your email list, leaving their email address.
 They are also likely to follow your text’s advice, which may lead to buying something from your site.

 Searching for keywords manually is a time-consuming and strenuous job.
-Therefore, you may use an SEO tool of your choice to facilitate the process.
+Therefore, you may use one of the keyword research tools of your choice to facilitate the process.
 What we recommend and use at GamerSEO is SurferSEO.
-The tool analyzes top-performing Google pages and, among others, provides insights on the right keywords to use in your article.
+The tool analyzes top-performing Google pages and has a built-in keyword research tool that provides insights on the right keywords to use in your article.
 It is also helpful with other SEO-related problems.

 To find the best keywords, you could also have a look at the following tools: